UnconnectedBedna/shrink-backup/README.md

 ```

 **Disclaimer:**
-Because of how filesystems work, `df` is never a true representation of what will actually fit on a created img file.
+Because of how filesystems work, `df` is never a true representation of what will actually fit on a created img file.<br>
 Each file, no matter the size, will take up one block of the filesystem, so if you have a LOT of very small files (running docker f.ex) the "0 added space method" might fail during rsync.
-Increase the 0 a little bit and retry.
+Increase the 0 a little bit and retry.<br>
-This also means you have VERY little free space on the img file after creation.
+This also means you have VERY little free space on the img file after creation.<br>
 If the filesystem you back up from increases in size, an update (`-U`) of the img file might fail.

 ### Order of operations - image update